Île de la Cité: Place Louis-Lepine, the Flower Market and the Tribunal of Commerce

-A large square – Place Louis-Lepine – is located in the center of the island, in front of the Prefecture of Police.
+A large square – Place Louis-Lepine – is located in the centre of the island, in front of the Prefecture of Police.
 It hosts a famous flower market, which was created by an ordinance of Napoleon in January 1808.
 It occupies the space between Place-Louis Lepine and the Seine.
 In 2016 the market was renamed the Marché aux fleurs Reine-Elizabeth-II, during the visit of Queen Elizabeth II to Paris.
 On Sundays, it also becomes a large market for live birds and other pets.
 The square is the location of the only metro station on the island, with an Art Nouveau portal designed by Hector Guimard.
 The metro station is unusually deep — 20 m underground — because the tunnel carrying the trains must pass underneath the River Seine.

 The Prefecture of Police was built under Napoleon III as a barracks of the Republican Guard.
 It was gradually expanded into a police headquarters with authority over the twenty districts of Paris and the departments surrounding Paris.
 During the liberation of Paris in August 1944, the building was the scene of fierce fighting.
 When the French police went on strike, the occupying German forces attacked the building with tanks.
 One hundred and sixty-seven policemen were killed.

-Alongside the Quai de la Corse, at the Pont au Change, is the Tribunal de Commerce de Paris, which contains the courts of business and commerce.
+Alongside the Quai de la Corse, at the Pont au Change, is the Tribunal de commerce de Paris, which contains the courts of business and commerce.
 The judges of this court are not lawyers, but business people elected for 2–4 year terms.
-The building was constructed between 1860 and 1865 in the extremely ornate Louis XIII style - like the Palais Garnier opera house, built at about the same time.
+The building was constructed between 1860 and 1865 in the extremely ornate Louis XIII style – like the Palais Garnier opera house, built at about the same time.
 Its dome was inspired by the New Cathedral, Brescia in Italy, begun in 1604 but not finished until 1825.
 Napoleon III had admired it in 1859 during his military campaign which liberated Italy from Austrian rule.